 "There is clear evidence that varenicline has the best outcome, particularly when paired with counseling interventions," said Jaén, who also is an adjunct professor of public health at the University of Texas School of Public Health's San Antonio regional campus and co-director of the health science center's Center for Research in Family Medicine and Primary Care.

-However, Jaén said, bupropion, which is marketed for smoking cessation as Zyban, and other nicotine replacement therapies(270 KB PDF) also are effective.
+However, Jaén said, bupropion, which is marketed for smoking cessation as Zyban, and other nicotine replacement therapies(2 page PDF) also are effective.